sufrin/ThreadCSO/APP/README.md

 additional argument.
 This is (mostly) indended for parsing options of the form `--opt=`*argument*

+Importing (all) the `OPT._` macros provides a very convenient way to construct variable-setting functions for variables of most types: it's only necessary to mention the variable that is to be set, and the macro does the rest.

 See below for a simple and effective way of using the `App/Opt` packages to accumulate a queue of jobs to be performed by the program